Persistent pains, incessant itching, endless ear-ringing — fix your most relentless ailments today!

 To protect your and your family’s eyes, make sure everyone, including young children and toddler, wears a hat and sunglasses with UV-protection when outside.
 Avoid using redness-eliminating eye drops constantly, as they are meant to constrict blood vessels and can actually make redness worse.

 Tinnitus, or a constant ringing in the ears, can be debilitating over time.
-Find out potential causes of the condition and see a new, breakthrough device that can help relieve the ringing.
+Find out potential causes of the condition and see a breakthrough device that can help relieve the ringing.

 A new study found that one in 10 people lie to his or her doctor about smoking.
 The Doctors explain why honesty with your doctor is always the best policy.